Dhananjayan-PN/Django-React-Setup-Guide/README.md

     );
     ```

-26. In the terminal cd to the project root directory and enter `python manage.py migrate && python manage.py runserver`
+26. In the terminal, `cd` to the project root directory and enter `python manage.py migrate && python manage.py runserver`

 27. In a new terminal window, execute `cd frontend && npm run dev`

-28. Visit `http://127.0.0.1:8000` and you should see your Django React Setup Works page.
+28. Visit `http://127.0.0.1:8000` in your web browser and you should see your Django React Setup Works page.

 ### Now you can get building some crazy React frontend with a powerful Django backend 😎